brndd/joyful-slop/readme.md

 * Macros - have a single input produce a sequence of button presses with configurable pauses.
 * Sequence combos - Button1, Button2, Button3 -> VirtualButtonA
-* Hat support
+* Hat -> Button and Button -> Hat support.
-* HIDRAW support for more button options.
+* HIDRAW support for more button options
 * Sensitivity Curves?
-* Packaged builds non-Arch distributions.
+* Packaged builds for non-Arch distributions.

 ## Configure